EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 ![Cluster Screen](./images/cluster-screen.jpg)

-Once you created a cluster you will be navigated to its screen.
+Once you created a cluster you will be navigated to its screen also know as config page.
 Lets explain various sections of this screen:

 ### 1. Hotbar